anonalyx/Hulk/Designs/Web_Page_Design.md

     - Equipment {parameter - equipment}

 Link Destinations:
 - Each row of the search result table is a link to the associated exercise detail page.
-The particular exercise, body part, and equipment are passed as parameters to the excercize_detail url.
+The particular exercise, body part, and equipment are passed as parameters to the exercise_detail url.
 - The “New Search” button will simply redirect the browser back to the Search page.
+- Clicking the star sends a post request with exercise, body_part, and equipment parameters to write the exercise into the favorites sql table.

 Tests:
 - The body part and equipment attributes in the search result table will match those passed as parameters by the user from the search page
 - Each exercise row in the search result table must be valid exercises stored in our sql table that match both of the parameters body_part and equipment.
-- When a row is clicked the browser must successfully navigate to the Excercize Detail page.
+- When a row is clicked the browser must successfully navigate to the Exercise Detail page.
 - When the “New Search” button is clicked the browser must successfully redirect to the Search page.

 ---